 Now that your fabric is covering the form, you can start prettying it up.
 Add your nautical rope to the “stem” section of the wreath.
 Start at the base, adding hot glue to the rope, laced around one side of the wire, then wrap and glue as you get to the top.
 I finished mine off by gluing the rope across the top of the wire stem.

 Next you need to make your bows.
-I made regular, simple bows.
-I left the streamers a little long so once they were on the wreath I could cut them at the length they looked best.
+I made regular, simple bows, and I left the tails a little long so once they were on the wreath I could cut them to the length that looked best.
 I made one out of the plaid ribbon, then one out of the glitter pumpkin ribbon.
-I put the plaid on top of the pumpkin and used a pipe cleaner to attach them to one another.
+The plaid went on top of the pumpkin since it was thinner, and I used a pipe cleaner to attach them to one another.

 Glue the bows near the top of the pumpkin, just below the stem.
-Then glue the three styrofoam pumpkins just above the top center of the ribbons.
+Then glue the styrofoam pumpkin just above the top center of the ribbons.
+I added a small pinecone just in front of the large pumpkin, but that’s optional.
 Again, you could move yours to another location.
 Whatever looks best for you.

 Next you’ll glue on the metal “Thankful” word.
 I placed it in the center of the form, and adjust the ribbon strands, cutting them to where your word can be seen.
 Do some final “fluffing” and you have yourself one beautiful pumpkin wreath to adorn your home until December!

 Thank you for stopping by today!
 Please leave a comment if you liked this tutorial.
-Also add a picture of your creation.
-If you know someone who’d love this idea, please share!
+When you make your own pumpkin wreath, be sure to tag me on social media!
+You can follow me using the buttons on the sidebar.
+If you know someone who’d love this idea, please share using the buttons at the bottom of the post!